dannynelson/guitar-quest/README.md

 - password reset email
 - subscription checkout
 - flow of upgrading
+- use back button for navigating through pieces
+  - pieces_by_level/:level
+  - pieces/:pieceId
 - be able to buy a lesson from a teacher x how does user enter credit card info if they are still a temp user
 - lessons checkout (and use credits)